rrugsung/u-p-rigid/u-p-rigid/Readme.txt

 Damping is included, but needs improvements

-Undrained boundary can be applied by making only the velicity in the direction of the ourward normal to the boundary to zero.
+Undrained boundary can be applied by making only the velocity in the direction of the ourward normal to the boundary to zero.

 Lumped mass matrix is used in the formulation

+Contact algorithm between rigid and two-phase material was implemented